July 15, 2006

 "Then let us hope she says the right word.
 You have been missed, Antonin."

 Their conversation ended soon after when Lucius returned to his lovely wife because the ceremony was due to begin any moment.
 Antonin shook Lucius' hand like they were old friends.
 Just for Reina's sake he would be polite that day.
 As the music grew louder and more and more guests were seated, Antonin could feel his heart begin to pound.
-Would he always feel this way when he knew he was going to see her?
+Would he always feel that way when he knew he was going to see her?
 Would he always remind himself he needed to breathe at just the thought of being in the same room with her?

 Rodolphus and Rhys took their places at the front with the official bonder.
 Antonin's old friend was positively radiant with joy.
 He was both extremely happy and profoundly envious of the man.
 Elizabeth was incorporating a number of Muggle traditions into the ceremony that Antonin found fascinating.
 Little Maddie walked down the aisle with an equally serious Alison Nott.
 Maggie Rowle held tightly to her little cousin Lucy's hand while dumping fistfuls of flowers petals onto the carpeted aisle.
 Lucy Nott was too awed by her surroundings to remember she was supposed to be dropping petals too.
 A laugh passed through all of the guests when an exuberant Jake sniffed his way down the aisle with his ring bearer's pillow charmed securely to his furry back.